 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will discuss and research key questions and debates related to foreign policy in the form of 3 papers.
+The student will discuss and research key questions and debates related to economic policy in the form of 3 papers.
 Each paper must be 12–14 pages of content, double-spaced, and must include citations from relevant readings, presentations, and at least 20 scholarly sources.
-Students should use these assignments to experiment with and explore possible dissertation topics.
+The student should use these assignments to experiment with and explore possible dissertation topics.

 The student will conduct a final literature review discussing his or her chosen dissertation topic/research question.
 The literature review will focus on the key debates associated with the question based upon the student’s research and must propose a workable dissertation question.
-The paper will be a minimum of 15-17 pages of double-spaced content, with the use of a minimum of 25 scholarly sources.
+The paper will be a minimum of 15–17 pages of double-spaced content, with the use of a minimum of 25 scholarly sources.